 With social distancing still in place, it's a smart decision to seat groups by pods instead of playing matchmaker between friends.
-Also, due to COVID-19 rules, tables are generally looking smaller this year—think groups of four to six instead of 10 to 12.
+Also, tables are generally looking smaller this year—think groups of four to six instead of 10 to 12.
 Also, if you're a fan of the sweetheart table, now is your time to embrace it.

 Formal Dinner Service